microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

     buffer flag.
   * Iterate `LinAlgMatrixAccumulateToMemory` calls and gather types with groupshared flag.
-  * Iterate `VectorAccumulateToDescriptor` calls and gather types.
+  * Iterate `VectorAccumulateToDescriptor` calls and gather types from the input vector component type.
+Since there is no explicit interpretation, so it will interpret integer types as signed, and it does not support packed types.
 Use the same AccumulateStore record with the raw buffer flag for this.
   * For identical component types, but a different memory flag, combine flags on the same AccumulateStore record. (one record per unique type)